flc1125/flc1125/README.md

 👋 Hey there!

 ```
-Do things that influence others.
+Do things that can influence others.
 ```

 🌟 Achievements